-Closing an FSBO Without the Help of an Agent
+Closing a FSBO Without the Help of an Agent

-Most people don't start out with the intention of buying a house that's for sale by its owner, but these properties pop up now and again in the real estate market.
+Most people don't start out with the intention of buying a house that's for sale by its owner, but these properties pop up regularly in the real estate market.

 You might be driving around a neighborhood that you like and you spot a sign in the yard: "For Sale by Owner!"
 You might come across one in your local newspaper's real estate classified section.
 If you're working with an agent and she's particularly diligent, she might even have come across one while searching for something in your price range that meets your specifics.

 In any case, there it is.
 At first glance, you love the property.
 Is it something you should follow up on or should you steer clear?
 You can follow up without reservation if you keep a few things in mind.
-Buying an FSBO is just like buying any other property ... sort of.
+Buying a FSBO is just like buying any other property...sort of.
 But someone is going to have to assume the responsibilities of that missing listing agent.

 Do You Need an Agent?